 Bystander Courses offer unique and highly specialized EL opportunities—focused on developing leadership skills, team building, public speaking, knowledge dissemination, giving and receiving constructive feedback, and building students’ capacity to become violence prevention educators.
 Interested undergraduate students are encouraged to apply to participate in Bystander Courses.

 Dr. Cachon welcomes the opportunity to work with graduate students from various disciplines in areas related to gender and social justice.
 Frankie served as the External Examiner for Anne Rudzinski’s Master of Arts Degree, Community Psychology Bridging the Gaps in Bringing in the Bystander®: An Intersectional Approach to Campus-Based Sexual Violence Prevention (2018).
 Supervisor Dr. Robb Travers (Associate Professor) Wilfrid Laurier University.
-She is currently supervising two graduate students at the University of Windsor, Salsabel Almanssori, a PhD student in the Faculty of Education and Anna Sallah, a MA student in the Faculty of Law.
+She is currently supervising Salsabel Almanssori, a PhD student in the Faculty of Education at the University of Windsor.

 (With Evelina Baczewska) The Fight for $15 & Fairness: Exploring Youth Leadership for Economic Justice.
 2019.
 Tikkun Beyond Borders: Connecting Youth Voices, Leading Change.